By Ludovica Girau

 The First World War didn’t just act as a watershed for women in archaeology – using a definition by Diaz-Andreu and Stig Sørensen – indeed during this period many of them, who certainly made important contributions to the field, disappeared from archeological records.
 This, I imagine, could be the case of Agnes Newhall Stillwell.
 She married Richard Stillwell in 1932.
 He was committed to both Princeton University, where he taught history of architecture from 1926 to 1967, and to the American School of Classical Studies in Athens, where he rose from professor to director of the school in 1932.

 She accompanied him when he took up his position in Princeton.
 While there she published her three volumes on Corinth (which is the series dedicated to the oldest site excavated by the American School of Classical Studies) in 1948, 1952 and 1984.
-The last one came out after her premature death.
+The last one came out after her premature death in 1957.
 I haven’t been able to discover the cause of her death in the documentation I have found so far.